 Texas Instruments TI-84 plus

 The TI-84 Plus makes the best overall ACT calculator for its functionality as well as application outside of the ACT.
-This calculator can be used from classes that range from Pre-Algebra to AP Calculus.
+This calculator can be used from classes that range from Pre-Algebra to AP Calculus and is invaluable when it comes to ACT prep class.
 A feature it can do that makes it really helpful for the ACT is its ability to convert decimals into fractions, saving you precious time when taking the test.
 Specs:

 - MathPrint functionality